Jason Portenoy, PhD

 SciSight / Bridger

 Scientific silos can hinder innovation.
 These information "filter bubbles" and the growing challenge of information overload limit awareness across the literature, making it difficult to keep track of even narrow areas of interest, let alone discover new ones.
 SciSight/Bridger is a project focused on facilitating discovery of scholars and their work, by locating commonalities and contrasts between scientists.
 This work was published in the CHI 2022 conference.
 Video of the presentation can be found here.
-I am continuing to develop these methods to deploy them in a production setting.

 GrantExplorer